zzonyo/trust-docs-test/source/index.html.md

 API Key Permission: Trade<br>
 Rate Limit (NEW): 20times/2sec<br>
 This endpoint only supports order cancellation for those conditional orders which have not triggered yet.
 To cancel a triggered order, please refer to the endpoints in "Trading" section.<br>
+Before a conditional order triggering, it can be only cancelled via this endpoint instead of any endpoint in "Trading" section.<br>

 ### Request Parameter
 |	Field	|	Data Type	|	Mandatory	|	Default Value|	Description	|	Valid Value	|